gmboowa/Bunya-ONT-Gen/README.md

 Required arguments

-Argument	description
+Argument	       Description
 --fasta	         NCBI accession (e.g., GCF_009914755.4) or path to a local FASTA reference -i, --input      Text file listing paths to FASTQ files (one per line) -o, --output     Directory where cleaned results will be stored

 ```